Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-scheduled-task.md

     !!! info
         The build process may take some time.
 Once complete, the build status will be listed in the **Builds** pane.
 Here, you will see the build status as **Success**.

-## Step 3: Deploy the Scheduled Task
+## Step 3: Deploy the scheduled task

 1. In the left navigation menu, click **Deploy**.
 2. In the **Set Up** card, click **Configure & Deploy**.